Governance

 The Athlete Commission can be contacted by email, [email protected]

-To be eligible to run for the Athlete Commission you must have represented your Member Association in a World “A” Championships or Olympic/Paralympic Games in the prior five years in any of the four Olympic and Paralympic medal disciplines (Women’s, Men’s, Mixed Doubles and Wheelchair).
-For the World Curling Team Rankings positions, an athlete must be on a team that is ranked within the top 25 of the rankings at the end of the season preceding the elections.
+To be eligible to run for the Athlete Commission, an athlete must have represented their Member Association in a World “A” Championship or Olympic/Paralympic Games in the prior five years in any of the five Olympic and Paralympic disciplines (women’s, men’s, mixed doubles, wheelchair, and wheelchair mixed doubles).

 Governance